ortizp978/ortiz_pablo_ajax_form/README.md

 There's a (very) simple form that sends a user's first name, last name, email and message to an API endpoint; it has some extremely simple success / failure handling.

+## YOU ALSO CAN FIND THIS PROJECT IN A LIVE HOSTING IN THE NEXT URL: www.pablodesigner.com/ajax_form/index.html

 ## Installation
 Clone the repo to your local dev environment.
 This uses PHP on the back end, so you'll need something like WAMP or MAMP to run it (alternatively configure a Docker project and run it that way).